 PROPOSITION E- AMENDING OR REPEALING LEGISLATIVE INITIATIVE ORDINANCES AND DECLARATIONS OF POLICY: NO

 Uh, duh.
 We’d have more voting power if we walked into a booth wearing a blindfold.

 Let’s just say that campaign ethics have a long tradition of being a problem area in this town.
 This prop let’s the Ethics Commission make decisions without voter approval.
 We know SF is losing a lot of it’s institutions but Bay to Breakers and Dungeness crabs seem more worth saving then shady back room politco shit.

 Granted most taxes are just a tad lopsided in the way they are applied, but at least this taxes everyone and not just us with no money.
 Yes, it keeps the sales tax at 9.5%, but at least .05% will go straight to the city’s kitty and help prevent any more of those fun cutbacks.

 This sounds good on paper, but that’s about it.
 The way that kids are assigned to schools in this town is fucked up, but this probably is going to do little to help and more likely will only make things worse.
 The only thing it really does it keep things out of sight and out of mind, which is an unfortunate trend around here these days.
 Funny how that diversity talk tends to evaporate in this department.

 Well there it is kids.
 Now go out and vote.
 You live in San Francisco- voting here is culturally mandatory besides being, well…oh just go vote already.
 If you don’t, you’re just a lame person.

-And, to reward you for your good citizenship, here is our super list for the gin bins in town that give you free booze and discounts with your proof of vote.
+And, to reward you for your good citizenship, here is our super list for the gin bins in town that are hosting election night mayhem or giving away free booze and discounts with your proof of vote.